roy77/DualDisplayTool/README.md

 # DualDisplayTool
 Tool for lecturers.
 DualDisplayTool is intended for environments with two screens.
 The lecture screen (desktop) and the student screen (beamer).
 The lecture can control what the students see.
-He can choice between desktop,screenshot, black, extended desktop
+He can choice between desktop, screenshot, black and extended desktop.
-Draw on the desktop and control whether the desktop is shared with the projector.
+Also a screen annotation tool is included.

 ### Limitations
 * Desktop switching is based on win32api calls therefore work only in windows